RAK4200 WisDuo Breakout Board Quick Start Guide

 Product Configuration

-1. To interface with the RAK4200 Evaluation Board with your Windows Machine, you need to download the RAK Serial Port Tool.
+- To interface with the RAK4200 Breakout Board with a Windows Machine, download the RAK Serial Port Tool.

-Before powering the RAK4200 Breakout Board, make sure you have installed the included LoRa Antenna.
-Not doing so might damage the board.
+Before powering the RAK4200 Breakout Board, ensure the included LoRa antenna is properly installed.
+Failure to do so could damage the board.

-1. Connect your USB to the UART adapter to the pin header on the RAK4200 via a set of 4 DuPont lines.
-Use Figure 1 for reference on wiring the device properly.
+- Connect the USB-to-UART adapter to the pin header on the RAK4200 using 4 DuPont lines.
+Refer to Figure 1 for proper wiring instructions.

 Windows 10 should recognize the board and automatically install drivers.
 However, if it is missing in the COM and LPT ports list, you need to manually install the CH340 Drivers.